JalenT/MUST/README.md

 [Back to Top](#)

 This repository is a collection of generic data structures in the C programming language.
+The repository is C11 compliant, and does every attempt to be cross-platform.

 This is under the MIT License.
 Feel free to use this repository wherever you desire.